Corporation Business Tax Information

 Enter the North American Industry Classification System (NAICS) code for your principal business activity.
 General information concerning the classification of principal business activity under NAICS can also be found at www.census.gov/naics.

 When to File (Tax Due Dates and Extensions)

 Every corporation must file a return on or before the fifteenth day of the month following the due date of the corporation’s corresponding federal income tax return for the income year (May 15 for calendar year taxpayers).
 For example, if a corporation has a December 31st year end, the return is due on May 15th.
 Exception for June 30th year ends: If a corporation has a June 30th year end, the return is due on October 15th.
 If the due date falls on a Saturday, Sunday, or legal holiday, the return is considered timely if filed on the next business day.

 In order to request additional time to file Form CT-1120 or Form CT-1120CU, a corporation must file Form CT-1120 EXT, Application for Extension of Time to File Connecticut Corporation Business Tax Return.
-For detailed information about extensions, see Form CT-1120 EXT, Instructions.
+For detailed information about extensions, see the instructions to Form CT-1120 EXT.